-Dr. Leo Sakomoto (committee member): Associate Professor of Music h.
+- Dr. Leo Sakomoto (committee member): Associate Professor of Music - Dr. Kyle Shaw (committee member): Assistant Professor of Music - Dr. Ángel Vázquez-Ramos (committee member): Associate Professor of Music - h.
 Statement from the appropriate campus administrative authority that the addition of this program supports the campus mission and will not impede the successful operation and growth of existing academic programs.